paujuanes/python/UMichigan_PyCourse/gmane/README.txt

 751 2006-01-24T11:13:28-08:00 vrajgopalan@ucmerced.edu
 ...

-The gmodel.py program does a number of data cleaing steps
+The gmodel.py program does a number of data cleaning steps

 Domain names are truncated to two levels for .com, .org, .edu, and .net other domain names are truncated to three levels.
 So si.umich.edu becomes